The Complete Guide To New York Payroll & Payroll Taxes

 Paying your employees is not the final step.
 It’s critical to maintain accurate payroll records to submit to the IRS and New York State.
 Issuing pay stubs to employees is one method, and it’s legally obligated.
 It’s also a good idea to store information electronically on a hard drive.

 Filing electronically is mandatory for New York State, or else you’ll be subject to penalties and potential delays.
-This will require an NYS-45 form to be filed on a quarterly basis.
+This will require an NYS-45 form to be filed quarterly.
 This includes combined withholdings, wage reporting, and unemployment insurance returns.

-There are a lot of boxes to check to complete payroll and file taxes successfully.
+There are a lot of boxes to check to complete New York State payroll and file taxes successfully.
 Fortunately, putting in the work to create a system that fits your needs will set your small business up for years to come.
-For further reading and information, check out our list of New York tax resources.